 Nevertheless, the Centers for Disease Control and Prevention recommends a "moderate amount of daily physical activity," whether that's brisk walking or jogging.
 Against this standard, putting your all into Wii Sports boxing or tennis for 20 minutes or so probably fits the bill.
 Just like any exercise program, you get out what you put in.
 And since more than half of American adults don't get enough physical activity [source: Centers for Disease Control], the Wii could hold more potential than some studies suggest.

-For other ways to get fit and maintain a healthy lifestyle, go to the links on the next page.
+For other ways to get fit and maintain a healthy lifestyle, go to the links below.